Introduction to Testing of Mobile Application

-Testing of mobile application – Native Applications
+Testing of a mobile application – Native Applications

 A mobile web application will be used by users all over the world.
-So, when we develop such testing of mobile application there are lots of complexities which are involved.
+So, when we develop such testing of mobile applications, there are lots of complexities which are involved.
 You need to make an application that should be common all over the world and few local flavors.
 Even the challenge of different operating system issues doesn’t exist but you will have to deal with global dynamic challenges.

-When you are testing both native and web application the common challenge that you encounter is to understand the nature of each challenge and to explore the options available to you to mitigate less risk by considering different mobile application technology options.
-In order to select the right solution for the issue, you need to have a thorough knowledge of advantages and disadvantages of the mobile application technology that suits your development of a mobile application to produce an appropriate result.
+When you are testing both native and web application, the common challenge that you encounter is to understand the nature of each challenge and to explore the options available to you to mitigate less risk by considering different mobile application technology options.
+In order to select the right solution for the issue, you need to have a thorough knowledge of the advantages and disadvantages of the mobile application technology that suits your development of a mobile application to produce an appropriate result.

 Different types of Physical Device

-The biggest challenge for testers is to testing of mobile application or website on the variety of devices available in the market.
+The biggest challenge for testers is to testing of mobile applications or websites on the variety of devices available in the market.
 On top of these different versions of operating systems, the permutation and combination of all this will make you crazy.
-You can still sacrifice device/OS combination, but when you reduce the number of devices, you are also taking the risk that your development of mobile application might not work for some customers.
+You can still sacrifice device/OS combination, but when you reduce the number of devices, you are also taking the risk that your development of a mobile application might not work for some customers.
 In order to handle device challenge there are three options available:

-The disadvantage of using emulator is that we will not be presented with the challenges that real device can produce.
-For example, emulators use PC processing speed which is many times higher than that of a real device so we will not be able to test whether the application lags because of processing speed.
+The disadvantage of using an emulator is that we will not be presented with the challenges that a real device can produce.
+For example, emulators use PC processing speed which is many times higher than that of a real device, so we will not be able to test whether the application lags because of processing speed.
 Suppose we have to check if the application is performing to its fullest in a crowded place we cannot carry PCs’ there we need the physical device.
 So these are some of the challenges that we will face.

 This is the third type to handle the development of a mobile application which includes the combination of both.
 In order to minimize the limitations of both real devices and emulators, we can use this technique which uses the combination of both of them.

 This is the fifth type to handle the development of a mobile application through network bypass.
 Herein we connect directly to TCP/IP of the network protocols and don’t consider about GPRS tunneling.
 As most of the real device cannot do this we need device emulator which uses specific network proxies to connect to the operator network.
-The advantage of using this is we are using emulators wherein we will have fully functional device profiles to perform the task but the only disadvantage is that you cannot use real devices for testing of mobile application is failing for any reason.
+The advantage of using this is we are using emulators wherein we will have fully functional device profiles to perform the task, but the only disadvantage is that you cannot use real devices for testing if the mobile application is failing for any reason.